monteslu/webaudio-node/README.md

 ## 🔄 Comparison with Other Libraries

 **vs node-web-audio-api (Rust):**
-- ✅ 97% win rate in benchmarks (30/31)
+- ✅ 83% win rate in benchmarks (5/6 core benchmarks)
-- ✅ Average 3x faster with WASM + SIMD optimizations
+- ✅ 1.8-76x faster in winning benchmarks with WASM + SIMD
 - ✅ Simpler installation (no Rust toolchain)
 - ⚠️ Fewer nodes (core set only)